Schedule Your Free Consultation. Talk to an Attorney Today!

 These are known as compensatory damages because they are intended to compensate the accident victim for their losses.

-The courts may also award punitive damages when the at-fault driver has been grossly negligent or extremely careless.
-This type of compensation is meant to punish the defendant for their bad behavior and deter them and others from acting in the same manner.
+The courts may also award punitive damages when the at-fault driver has been grossly negligent.
+This type of compensation punishes the defendant for their bad behavior and deters them and others from acting similarly.

-In North Carolina, there are no caps on compensatory damages, but punitive damages are capped at $250,000 or three times the amount of compensatory damages.
+In North Carolina, compensatory damages are not capped, but punitive damages are capped at $250,000 or three times the amount of compensatory damages.

 What You Need To Know About Dealing With Insurance Companies

-The at-fault driver’s insurance company doesn’t want you to have a good case because they don’t want to pay out a big settlement.
-They’re working against you, so you must know how to approach them and how to handle them when they approach you.
+The at-fault driver’s insurance company doesn’t want you to have a good case because they don’t want to pay a significant settlement.
+They’re working against you, so you must know how to approach and handle them when they come to you.

 The insurance adjuster will also use whatever you say to them against you later on.
 They will twist your words and take them out of context.
 They may ask you for a recorded statement to back up their claims.
-You are under no obligation to provide this and should, in fact, refuse.
+You are under no obligation to provide this and should refuse.

-If you have to speak to an insurance representative at all, it’s best to say as little as possible.
+If you must speak to an insurance representative, it’s best to say as little as possible.
 Don’t guess about things.
 If you don’t know, tell them you don’t know.
 Make sure that whatever you say is truthful.
 If the insurance company finds out you were dishonest at any point, it could ruin your claim.

 Dealing with the insurance company after a bicycle accident is not easy.
-With so many challenges, it’s best to hire an attorney as soon as possible.
+Given the many challenges, hiring an attorney as soon as possible is best.
 Too often, bicycle accident victims don’t realize they need an attorney until months after their accident.
-By then, they’ve already spoken to the insurance company, perhaps hurting their case, particularly if they provided a recorded statement.
+By then, they’d already spoken to the insurance company, perhaps hurting their case, mainly if they provided a recorded statement.

 Time Limits for Filing a Bicycle Accident Claim in North Carolina

-In North Carolina, the statute of limitations is three years from the date of the accident.
+The statute of limitations in North Carolina is three years from the date of the accident.
 If the bicycle accident results in death, loved ones have two years from the date of death to file a wrongful death lawsuit.
 When the bicycle accident involves a minor, as many do, the statute of limitations is extended until three years after the minor’s 18th birthday.

-If the accident was caused by a poorly maintained road, for example, the accident victim could file a lawsuit against the city or county.
+For example, if a poorly maintained road caused the accident, the victim could file a lawsuit against the city or county.
 Often, victims have only weeks to file these claims.

 What To Do If You’ve Been Hurt in a Bicycle Accident in Asheville, NC

-When cars crash into bicycles, it’s very scary.
-There’s also a lot going on, and it’s confusing.
-However, it’s important to keep your wits about you and remember the proper steps to take.
-What you do in the moments following the crash could have a large impact on how much compensation you recover for your injuries and for any damage to your bike.
+When cars crash into bicycles, it’s terrifying.
+There’s also a lot going on, and it isn’t apparent.
+However, keeping your wits about you and remembering the proper steps is essential.
+What you do in the moments following the crash could significantly impact how much compensation you recover for your injuries and any damage to your bike.

 Call the police

 First, stop and wait for the police to arrive.
-In North Carolina, any accident involving a vehicle that results in death, bodily injury, or property damage must be reported to the police.
+In North Carolina, any vehicle accident that results in death, bodily injury, or property damage must be reported to the police.
 When they arrive, tell the officer about any injuries you sustained, even if you initially think they’re only minor.

 Gather needed information

-While waiting for the police, speak to the driver to get their name, contact information, driver’s license information, and insurance information.
-Don’t discuss the accident with them.
-Don’t try to negotiate with them or talk about how the accident occurred.
+While waiting for the police, please ask the driver for their name, contact information, driver’s license, and insurance information.
+Please don’t discuss the accident with them.
+Don’t try to negotiate with them or discuss how the accident occurred.
 Get the information you need, and wait for the police.
 Also, get the names and contact information of anyone who witnessed the accident.

 Document the scene

-It’s important to document the scene and your injuries immediately following a crash.
-Take pictures of where the accident occurred, anything that indicates how it happened, road conditions, and weather conditions.
-Also take pictures of your injuries, your bike, any damaged equipment such as your helmet, and of the vehicle that struck you.
+Documenting the scene and your injuries immediately following a crash is essential.
+Please take pictures of where the accident occurred, anything that indicates how it happened, road conditions, and weather conditions.
+Also, take photos of your injuries, bike, damaged equipment, helmet, and vehicle that struck you.
 An attorney can use this all as evidence when building your case.

 Seek medical treatment

-It’s important to get medical treatment right away, even if you don’t think you were that injured.
-Many injuries don’t start showing symptoms for several days, and leaving them untreated could make them worse.
-This could not only affect your health but also negatively impact your bicycle accident claim.
+Getting medical treatment immediately is essential, even if you don’t think you were that injured.
+Many injuries don’t show symptoms for several days; leaving them untreated could worsen them.
+This could affect your health and negatively impact your bicycle accident claim.
 If your injuries require emergency attention, you may be transported from the scene before the police begin their investigation and report.

 Contact a personal injury attorney

-After getting the medical treatment you need, you should call an attorney as soon as possible.
+You should call an attorney immediately after getting the medical treatment you need.
 A lawyer will take over your case, perform all the necessary legwork, and speak to the insurance company on your behalf.
-Hiring an attorney as soon as possible can make the entire process much easier on you so you can focus on your recovery.
+Hiring an attorney as soon as possible can make the entire process much easier for you so you can focus on your recovery.

 Common Injuries in Bicycle Accidents